molcik/angular2-md-spinner-svg/README.md

 ```

 ## Safari
-If you wnat compatibility with safari use
+If you want compatibility with safari use object instead img
 ```html
 <object
    type="image/svg+xml"